iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 ## Training Data

 The model was trained using the Udacity's dataset.
-The dataset contains about 8K immages each of 3 camera positions (left, center, and right).
+The dataset contains about 8K images each of 3 camera positions (left, center, and right).
 The left and right camera images are useful for correcting the steering angle in case the car wanders off to the road edges.

 Here is a random sample of images at different steering angle.

 ![alt text][image1]

-To further investigate the data, we also look at the distribution of steering angle (see figures below) and found out that the data is heavily unblanced towarded the zero steering angle.
-This was  expected as our simulated car will be driving striaght.
+To further investigate the data, we also look at the distribution of steering angle (see figures below) and found out that the data is heavily biased towards the zero steering angle.
+This was expected as our simulated car will be driving straight.
 We handled this by using python **generator** that bias towards non-zero angles and over the iterations introduce zero-based steering angle images .
 The threshold for rejecting zero-angled images is adjusted at the beginning of each iteration.

 ```python